 Paintings and Drawings

 Traditional works such as charcoal, pastel, and watercolor go well with modest natural walnut or natural maple frames.
-While all of our frames are made of wood, the benefit of a light, natural colored tone is that it shows the grainy detail of the material and lends itself to a more unrefined, rustic feel.
+Level's natural profiles shows off the wood's grain beautifully which lends itself to a more unrefined, rustic feel.

 2. What are you trying to emphasize?